-Kristen Myers Associate Professor, Sociology Director of Woman's Studies (WOMS)
+Kristen Myers Professor (SOCI) Director of Women's Studies (WOMS)

 Ph.D.
 North Carolina State University